Saturday, 25 September 2010

-Irlam Football Club, from Greater Manchester was formed as Mitchell Shackleton Football Club in October 1969 by a group of employees working for Mitchell, Shackleton and Company Limited, an engineering company based in Patricroft, Eccles.
+Irlam FC, from the town of the same name in Greater Manchester, was formed as Mitchell Shackleton Football Club in October 1969 by a group of employees working for Mitchell, Shackleton and Company Limited, an engineering company based in Patricroft, Eccles.

-In season 2012-13 Irlam FC will be playing in the North West Counties League Division One.
+Irlam FC will be playing in the North West Counties League Premier Division in the 2024-25 season.

 My visit